Last Updated on October 4, 2023 by Editorial Team

 1. They are attentive and mindful

 Logical thinkers are not only problem solvers, but they are also attentive and observant of their surroundings.
 Just as Michael C. Lerncy stated in his book Being Logical: A Guide to Good Thinking, people make half of their mistakes because they don’t pay sufficient attention to their surroundings.
-Being aware and present in the moment allows us to retain useful information and make useful arguments when required.
+Being aware and present at the moment allows us to retain useful information and make useful arguments when required.

 2. A logical thinker acknowledges their wrongdoing